meilenstein-io/cryptedForage/docs/api.md

 Force usage of a particular driver or drivers, if available.

-By default, localForage selects backend drivers for the datastore in this order:
+By default, cryptedForage selects backend drivers for the datastore in this order:

 1. IndexedDB
 2. WebSQL